ElenaRyumina/EMO-AffectNetModel/README.md

 | Aff-Wild2, RAVDESS, CREMA-D, SAVEE, IEMOCAP| RAMAS | RAMAS | 44,3|
 | Aff-Wild2, RAVDESS, CREMA-D, SAVEE, RAMAS| IEMOCAP | IEMOCAP | 25,1|

-You need run ``check_valid_set_Affectnet.ipynb`` to check AffectNet validation set.
+To check the AffectNet validation set, you should run ``check_valid_set_Affectnet.ipynb``.

-You need run ``get_face_area.ipynb`` to get face areas from video.
+To get face areas from video, you should run ``get_face_area.ipynb``.

-You need run ``test_LSTM_RAVDESS.ipynb`` to check dynamic video using one CNN-LSTM model as an example.
+To check dynamic video using one CNN-LSTM model as an example, you should run ``test_LSTM_RAVDESS.ipynb``.

-You need rum ``python run.py --path_video video/ --path_save report/`` to emotion prediction for all videos in the your folder.
+To predict emotions for all videos in your folder, you should run the command ``python run.py --path_video video/ --path_save report/``.

-For clarity, we took several videos from the RAVDESS corpus and tested our pipeline.
-We got the next output:
+To demonstrate the functioning of our pipeline, we have run it on several videos from the RAVDESS corpus.
+The output is:
 <h4 align="center"><img src="./figures/results_emo_pred_videos.PNG" alt="results_emo_pred_videos" width="98%" /></h4>

-You need to run ``python visualization.py`` to get new videos with emotion prediction.
+To get new video file with visualization of emotion prediction for each frame, you should run the command ``python visualization.py``.
 Below are examples of test videos:

 <h4 align="center">
     <img src="./gif/01-01-03-02-02-01-01_v2.gif" alt="01-01-03-02-02-01-01" width="32%" style="float: left; display: inline-block;"/>